Help For Dyslexia & REading struggles

 The Reading Process for Good Readers vs. Poor Readers

-Over a six-year period, 2,112 children and adults came to LearningRx with dyslexia and/or reading struggles.
+Over a nine-year period, 2,494 children and adults came to LearningRx with dyslexia and/or reading struggles.
 We measured the cognitive performance of these clients before brain training, and again after brain training, paying special attention to the cognitive skills associated with auditory processing.

 Here’s what we learned:

-- Among 2,112 clients who came to us with reading struggles and/or dyslexia, the largest gains after LearningRx brain training were seen in auditory processing, IQ score, long-term memory, and broad attention.
+- Among 2,494 clients who came to us with reading struggles and/or dyslexia, the largest gains after LearningRx brain training were seen in auditory processing, long-term memory, and broad attention.

-- IQ scores improved by an average of 13 standard points after LearningRx brain training.
+- IQ scores also improved after LearningRx brain training.

 Here’s what these improvements look like on a graph: